On this page

 Third-party sources

-Amplitude has pre-built integrations with all these tag management systems.
-These integrations allow you to use your organization’s existing data layer work to send data to Amplitude.
+Amplitude has pre-built integrations with these tag management systems.
+These integrations let you reuse your organization's existing data layer work to send data to Amplitude.
 Update existing tag management system rules to send data to Amplitude instead of Adobe Analytics.

 Adobe Launch

-If your organization uses Adobe Launch (Adobe’s tag management system) to populate Adobe Analytics data, Amplitude has an Adobe Launch extensionwhich you can use to send data to Amplitude.
-The Amplitude Adobe Launch extension is a wrapper for the Amplitude JavaScript SDK and allows your organization to use the existing data layer work that for Adobe Launch to send data to Amplitude.
+If your organization uses Adobe Launch (Adobe's tag management system) to populate Adobe Analytics data, you can use the Amplitude Adobe Launch extension to send data to Amplitude.
+The extension is a wrapper for the Amplitude JavaScript SDK that lets your organization reuse the existing Adobe Launch data layer to send data to Amplitude.

 Adobe Launch availability

-Adobe provides Adobe Launch free for Adobe clients, but if you eventually remove all Adobe products, you may lose access to Adobe Launch.
-The Amplitude Adobe Launch extension is a great way to try out Amplitude with little effort.
-But if your organization replaces Adobe Analytics, you may have to switch to another tag management system in the future.
+Adobe provides Adobe Launch free for Adobe clients, but if you remove all Adobe products, you may lose access to Adobe Launch.
+The Amplitude Adobe Launch extension is a low-effort way to try Amplitude.
+If your organization replaces Adobe Analytics, you may need to switch to another tag management system later.

 Tealium